This post was updated throughout last summer to show you how our flowers have blossomed!

 This year, we have added pretty light pink geraniums to the collection.
 They like full sun in the morning and light afternoon shade.
 We will see how these do.

-We really love the color; it reminds us of cotton candy.
+We love the color; it reminds us of cotton candy.
 Again, I love pink and because Neal loves me, we have more pink flowers this year.

 And last but not least are impatiens.
 We planted these little beauties outside our basement apartment when we were newlyweds many years ago.
 Our toy poodle Jake would stop and smell them each morning.
 They are perfect for shady areas.
 We have them in small pots on the front part of our deck for that reason.
 And again, they are pink!